 This fund was created as a special fund in the State Treasury.
 The fund shall be administered by the Agency for costs incurred in connection with the development and construction of a power facility by the Agency as well as costs incurred in connection with the operation and maintenance of an Agency facility.
-There was no activity in this fund during Fiscal Year 2018.
+There were no account balances or activities in this fund during Fiscal Year 2019.